SnapSearch/SnapSearch-Clients/README.md

 For specific usage and installation instructions navigate to the specific middleware submodules.

-Please submit pull-requests for new middlewares or additions to the `robots.json`.
-We're always happy to have more.
-Individual project repositories have their own `robots.json`, but you will need to submit pull-requests to this `robots.json` so we can distribute it to all of the language bindings.
+We welcome pull-requests for new middlewares or additions to the `resources/robots.json` or `resources/extensions.json`.
+Individual project repositories have their own `resources/robots.json` and `resources/extensions.json`, but you will need to submit pull-requests to this repository so we can distribute it to all of the language bindings.

 Documentation
 -------------